Clementine vs. Orange — Health Impact and Nutrition Comparison

-Oranges are richer in protein and dietary fiber, while clementines are higher in calories, fats, and carbohydrates.
+Oranges are richer in calcium, phosphorus, vitamin A, vitamin C, folate, and fiber, while clementines are higher in phosphorus and vitamin B3.

 Table of contents

 Do you ever feel the coming of Christmas time with the smell of clementines?
 There’s a chance that the scent of clementines subconsciously reminds you of Christmas since their ripening season is from November to February.

 On the other hand, you can find oranges almost all year round.
 Although clementine belongs to the orange family, they are not the same.
 At first sight, clementine may seem like a tiny orange, but they are two different types of citruses.

 Clementine is smaller than orange, sweeter, and rounded with thinner, easy-to-peel skin.
 Besides, it is worth mentioning that clementine has sterility since it is a hybrid type.
 In other words, it is seedless.

 Clementines are well-known for their sweet flavor.
 When compared to the orange varietals, which are usually tart, clementines are noticeably sweeter.

 In an effort to avoid any confusion, let’s try to find out their differences and similarities.

 From the very start, it is necessary to point out that there are no significant differences between oranges and clementines in nutritional content, as both are citrus fruits that belong to the same genus.

 Both are good sources of dietary fiber, and have same calories number.
 However, orange is higher in fiber.
 On the other hand, clementine is lower in cholesterol and sugars.